Multi-dimensional genomic profiling of acute leukemias characterized by MLL gene rearrangements

 Acute lymphocytic leukemia (ALL) is a blood cancer characterized by unchecked rapid growth of undifferentiated abnormal white blood cells.
 ALL represents the most common pediatric cancer and comprises 20% of acute leukemia in adults.
 A particularly challenging group of ALL patients are those that present at diagnosis with abnormalities in the MLL (mixed lineage leukemia) gene.
 MLL expressing ALL is associated with unique clinical and biological features and is typically refractory to standard chemotherapy.

 It is known that the MLL gene is linked with a number of different “partner” genes in many types of acute leukemia.
 A key feature of these “marriages” between MLL with its partner genes is the ability of these fusions to transform normal blood cells into leukemia cells in the laboratory.

-In order to better understand the biology of MLL associated ALL on a molecular level and identify genes and/or pathways that that may serve as superior drug targets, we will perform an in depth multi-dimensional genomic profiling of human MLL leukemia patient samples using cutting edge technologies available at the Genomics and Microarray Core Resource at Roswell Park Cancer Institute.
+In order to better understand the biology of MLL associated ALL on a molecular level and identify genes and/or pathways that that may serve as superior drug targets, we will perform an in depth multi-dimensional genomic profiling of human MLL leukemia patient samples using cutting edge technologies available at the Genomics and Microarray Core Resource at Roswell Park Comprehensive Cancer Center.

 We will scan the entire genome for:

 - Changes in expression of all known human genes (gene expression analysis)